Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 ### Delete

-Use the **Delete** option to delete the process instance.
-When you delete the process instance you will permanently delete it and all of its data.
-The operation cannot be undone.
+Use the **Delete** option to delete a process instance.
+When you delete a process instance you will permanently delete it and all of its data and the operation cannot be undone.
+You can delete one or more selected process instances, regardless of what state they are in.
+You can delete more than one at the same time by using the Select multiple check box on the top right.
+Once you have selected multiple process instances, click delete from the top right.

 ## User tasks